-All data will be kept in accordance with the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools: This can be found here
+All data will be kept in accordance with the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools (for maintained schools).

 15. Personal data breaches

 The school will make all reasonable endeavours to ensure that there are no personal data breaches.